kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/08_Kubernetes_DNS/transcript.md

-In the previous video we saw how containers in the same pod can communicate with each other using the localhost.
-Which is fine, since the loopback's interfaces ip address of 127.0.0.1 is a standard and never changes.
+In the last video we saw how containers that lives inside the same pod can talk to each other using the loopback interface, 127.0.0.1.

-However when it comes to pod-to-pod communications, we can do that using pod ip addresses.
-To demo this, I'll need to create 2 pods, after that I'll run a curl command from one pod to access the service exposes by the other pod.
-So for this demo I'll create an apache pod cent-os pod.
+However, what about if want one pod to talk to another pod?
+Well one way to do that is by using the ip addresses that Kubernetes auto assigns to each pod.

+To demo this, I'll need to create a apache pod, and a centos pod.
 I'll then run a curl command from the centos pod to reach the apache pod. here are the 2 yamls files I'll use to create these pods:

 ```bash
 code ...
 ```

 These are actually copies of yaml files I've used in earlier demos.
-Now let go ahead and create these pods.
+Now lets go ahead and create the 2 pods.